thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-8/index.md

 ## How This Perspective Develops

-When we are in the ['Setting Boundaries' perspective](/unlock-your-potential/programs/guide-7), we believe that if everyone understood themselves and set appropriate boundaries, we would have harmony and balance in the world.
+When we are in the ['Boundaries' perspective](/unlock-your-potential/programs/guide-7), we believe that if everyone understood themselves and set appropriate boundaries, we would have harmony and balance in the world.
 However, some people in the world will continuously refuse to accept our boundaries, even when the consequences are laid out for them.

 We start off feeling frustrated, and lamenting that if only they were able to follow the rules, life would be better for everyone.
 There would be no crime, and the world would be a better place.
 When we're busy and have things to do, we don't have time to deal with bad actors and just say NO to them and move on, choosing to associate with people who will respect our boundaries instead.